hunter32292/go-mtype/README.md

-# Netcontent
+# Mtype = Media Type
-List of const content types, because I keep forgetting them
+List of const content types, because I keep forgetting them.
+Just use autocomplete with the package and you can stop dealing with missed chars in your content types or forgetting what content types you can use.

 ## Notes